Ivana Trump, an ex-wife of former President Trump, dies at 73 – KION546

 By Kate Bennett, CNN

-Ivana Trump, an ex-wife of Donald Trump, has died in her home in New York City, the former President posted on Truth Social.
+Ivana Trump, a longtime businessperson and an ex-wife of Donald Trump, has died in her home in New York City, the former President posted Thursday on Truth Social.

-There was no word on a cause.
-Ivana Trump is the mother of Donald Jr., Ivanka and Eric Trump.
+The New York Police Department said later Thursday there did not “appear to be any criminality” related to Ivana Trump’s death.
 She was 73.

+According to a statement, police received a 911 call about an “aided individual” at about 12:40 p.m.
+ET and found a “73 year-old female unconscious and unresponsive.”

+EMS pronounced her dead at the scene, police said, and added that the medical examiner will determine the cause of death.

+Ivana Trump was the mother of Donald Jr., Ivanka and Eric Trump.

 “I am very saddened to inform all of those that loved her, of which there are many, that Ivana Trump has passed away at her home in New York City.
 She was a wonderful, beautiful, and amazing woman, who led a great and inspirational life.
 Her pride and joy were her three children, Donald Jr., Ivanka, and Eric.
 She was so proud of them, as we were all so proud of her.
 Rest In Peace, Ivana!”
 Donald Trump posted.